The Public

 ethics violations

-I believe his tears were genuine,
+I believe his tears were

-but I think he cried for himself,
+genuine, but I think he cried

-not for the damage he did to the
+damage he did to the public’s

-public’s confidence in the
+confidence in the criminal

-criminal justice system, nor the
+justice system, nor the

 damage to the three innocent